CyleAR/idoly-musics/README.md

 ### 🎵 Music Database
 - **Complete Music List:** Browse a well-organized list of ~~all~~ most tracks included in the project.
-- **Detailed Track Info:** View specific details for each track, such as title, artist, release date, and participating groups.
+- **Detailed Track Info:** View specific details for each track, such as cover art, title, groups, artists, albums, and announcement date.

 ### 🔍 Search & Filter
-- Quickly find tracks, artists, or albums with the search feature.
+- Filter by groups, artists, and albums.
-- Filter by genres, release dates, and other criteria.
+- View by a specified group, artist, or album.

 ## Data
 - Local Image Data: `/src/images/`